 The annual Alumni Magazine, published each summer, is a look at you and your fellow alumni—what you are doing, how you are living and modeling the Program, and how you are giving back to St. John’s in meaningful ways.
 It is a look at the connections you are creating around the world, and it is your guide to making them even stronger.
-Look forward to the 2023 edition of the Alumni Magazine landing in mailboxes and inboxes this summer.

-Read the 2022 Alumni Magazine online.
+Read the 2023 Alumni Magazine online.

 Keep up with our alumni-focused social media channels by following us on Instagram, Facebook, and LinkedIn.